De Havilland Mosquito: Production

+Supply of wood

+The supply of wood was overseen by a section of the Ministry of Supply called Timber Control which was mobilized the day after war was declared.
+It was headquartered in the Clifton Down Hotel, near Bristol.
+They had representatives in Equatorial Africa, South America, and western Canada.

-Initially much of the specialised yellow birch wood veneer and finished plywood used for the prototypes and early production aircraft was shipped from firms in Wisconsin, US.
+Initially much of the specialized yellow birch wood veneer and finished plywood used for the prototypes and early production aircraft was shipped from firms in the state of Wisconsin in the US.
 Prominent in this role were Roddis Plywood and Veneer Manufacturing in Marshfield.
 In conjunction with the USDA Forest Products Laboratory, Hamilton Roddis had developed new plywood adhesives and hot pressing technology.
 (Note: Local memories are of teams of young women ironing the (unusually thin) strong wood veneer before shipping to the UK.)
 Later on, paper birch was logged in large quantities from the interior of British Columbia along the Fraser and Quesnel Rivers and processed in Quesnel and New Westminster by the Pacific Veneer Company.
 According to the Quesnel archives, BC paper birch supplied ½ of the wartime British Empire birch used for Mosquitoes and other aircraft.

+The Sitka spruce used in the main wing spars was sourced from British Columbia.
+European ash was used for the primary structure.
+The Douglas fir used in the wing's stringers was sourced from British Columbia and the Pacific Northwest of the United States.

+As it only grew in Ecuador the supply of balsa was of particular concern as it was feared that demand would exceed the supply needed for the mass production of Mosquitoes.
+As a result they sent an agent to explore Colombia, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama to source more.
+Limited supplies were discovered in Costa Rica and Colombia.
+A possible substitute was found in the Darién Province of Panama, called cuipo.
+Samples were sent to de Havilland who used them to construct an experimental fuselage which testing proved that it met the required standard.
+This led to a local workforce being hired and trained and a sawmill established by 1942 on an island in the Tuira River.

-As the supply of Ecuadorean balsa was threatened by the U-boats in the Atlantic Ocean, the Ministry of Aircraft Production approved a research effort to supplant the balsa with calcium alginate foam, made from local brown algae.
+As concerns grew about the ability to transport Ecuadorian balsa to the United Kingdom due to the threat posed by U-boats in the Atlantic Ocean, the Ministry of Aircraft Production approved a research effort to supplant the balsa with calcium alginate foam, made from local brown algae.
 By 1944 the foam was ready, but the U-boat threat had been reduced, the larger B-25 bombers were in sufficient supply to handle most of the bombing raids, and the foam was not used in Mosquito production.